-Meet Justin Greiwe - one of our medical advisors.
+Meet Justin Greiwe, one of our medical advisors.
 He shares his knowledge and expertise to help Nectar utilize best practices and adhere to the most up-to-date evidence as we continue to grow.

 1. Tell us a little bit about yourself.
 Do you have any allergies?

-I received my medical degree from the University of Toledo College of Medicine followed by pediatric residency at University Hospitals Rainbow Babies & Children’s Hospital in Cleveland and Allergy & Immunology fellowship at Cleveland Clinic.
+I received my medical degree from the University of Toledo College of Medicine followed by a pediatric residency at University Hospitals Rainbow Babies & Children’s Hospital in Cleveland and an Allergy & Immunology fellowship at Cleveland Clinic.
 I have always been drawn to the field of Allergy & Immunology because of the positive impact I can have on my patient’s quality of life.
 Through mutual partnership and continued education, my goal is to provide the very best evidence-based care for all my patients.
 Outside of work I’m a busy father of four kids and enjoy biking, gardening, and cooking.
 I am one of the few allergists I know who doesn’t suffer from allergies, but I’ve gained a unique appreciation for the suffering my patients with allergies endure during my years of clinical practice.

 2. What is your job?
 What’s the best part?
 The most challenging part?

-I am currently a partner at Bernstein Allergy Group and Clinical Assistant Professor of Medicine at University of Cincinnati.
+I am currently a partner at Bernstein Allergy Group and a Clinical Assistant Professor of Medicine at the University of Cincinnati.
 My favorite part of my job is interacting with patients and helping them to relieve the burden of their underlying allergic disease.
 The conditions that I treat as an allergist encompass some of the most common chronic conditions affecting millions of people throughout the U.S. The most challenging part of my job is trying to reach as many of these patients as possible so that they can experience the benefits of good allergy control.

 3. What do you do for Nectar?